AllyYL/casestudy/src/projects/bloom.md

 **Result**
 <br>

-This shift helped us avoid building for the wrong audience and clarified our product direction, tightened up our feature prioritization.
-We started framing Bloom not just as an AI generator, but as a time-saving assistant that supports real-world constraints in early-stage production.
+This reframed Bloom as a time-saving assistant for early-stage production—not just an AI generator.
+It **clarified our users, sharpened our priorities**, and aligned features with real pain points.

 **Takeaway**<br>
 For many AI startups, research isn't about validating features—it's about reverse-engineering the problem the product might already be solving.